Tuesday, May 12, 2026

-Reflection - How do married couples practise 'leaving and cleaving'
+Reflection - How do Christians practise 'leaving' the world and 'cleaving' to God

-Source (book): "In The Beginning", Tracing The Gospel Story In Genesis, Chapter 2, "A Garden and a Marriage (Genesis 2:4-25)", Question 2, "How do married couples practise 'leaving and cleaving'", Page 16.
+Source (book): "In The Beginning", Tracing The Gospel Story In Genesis, Chapter 2, "A Garden and a Marriage (Genesis 2:4-25)", Question 3, "How do Christians practise 'leaving' the world and 'cleaving' to God", Page 16.

 By Robert M. Solomon, Bishop of the Methodist Church in Singapore from 2000 - 2012